Configure endpoints

 Important:

-Designer and Classic Manager provide multiple account types for most endpoints and not all types are compatible with AutoSync.
-When you create or edit a data pipeline, the existing credentials list only includes compatible Accounts.
+Designer and Classic Manager provide multiple Snap account types for most endpoints and not all types are compatible with AutoSync.
+When you create or edit a data pipeline, the existing credentials list includes only compatible accounts.

 Sharing credentials and data pipelines